 \subsection{Ultrasound Scan Experiment}

-The ultrasound scan experiment evaluates the ability of the system to perform a remote diagnostic test, which requires the design of an end-effector for holding the ultrasound probe (Fig. \ref{fig:End-Effectors}.c).
+The ultrasound scan experiment evaluates the ability of the system to perform a remote diagnostic test, which requires the design of an end-effector for holding the ultrasound probe (Fig. \ref{fig:End-Effectors}c).
 However, the available ultrasound scan does not allow remote control, so the experimental setup has been modified.
 This experiment is performed in the line of sight teleoperation.
 However, the phantom was placed above the operator's line of sight to hinder the perception and promote the use of the video feedback from the ultrasound scan.
 We use a phantom made of commercial food gelatin mixed with psyllium husk to enhance the contrast.
-We have three layers of gelatin with different water components; the first has the recommended water to gelatin ratio.
-In the second layer, the amount of water is halved, and on the top layer, the water is reduced to one third.
+We have three gelatin layers with different water components; the first has the recommended water-to-gelatin ratio.
+In the second layer, the amount of water is halved, and on the top layer, the water is reduced to one-third.
 Multiple props are suspended in the mix.
-There are bladders made of water balloons with grape inside to mimic masses, and some fruit (grapes) is also distributed outside the bladder directly in the gelatine.
+There are bladders made of water balloons with grapes inside to mimic masses, and some fruit (grapes) is also distributed outside the bladder directly in the gelatine.
 It is worth noting that we have used a high-frequency probe that is not ideal for the quality of the image.
-However, it does not make any difference in evaluating the physical interaction stability and dexterity, which are objectives for this experiment.
+However, it does not make any difference in evaluating the physical interaction stability and dexterity, which are the objectives of this experiment.

 Fig. \ref{fig:DataUS} shows the evolution of the interaction forces, the user input ($\bm{x}_d$) and the stiffness of the replica arm, showing how the proposed method can dynamically adjust its stiffness to interact with the nonlinear environmental dynamics.
-The video also allows us better to appreciate how, once the contact is made with the phantom, the exploration can be driven mainly relying on the ultrasound monitor shown in \ref{fig:USScan}.
-The main limitation in this experiment was that the available ultrasound did not allow remotely adjusting the image; thus, it requires being physically close to the patient.
+This autonomous modulation of the robot impedance allows stabilisation of the interaction while maintaining the required dexterity of interaction to perform the scan.
+The video also allows us to appreciate how, once the contact is made with the phantom, the exploration can be driven mainly relying on the ultrasound monitor shown in Fig.\ref{fig:USScan}.
+The main limitation of this experiment was that the available ultrasound did not allow remote adjusting of the image; thus, it required being physically close to the patient.